vuralcanasal/GitNotes/02_Branche.md

 > ============ and >>>>>>>>>>>
 > >>>>>>> merge

-You need to resolve it manually, and save the file.
+You need to resolve it manually.
+Decide which content you want to keep in each conflict, edit and save the file.

+Why there is a conflicted:
+* Somebody modified a file, and somebody deleted the same file.
+* Somebody edit some lines of some files, and somebody edit same lines of the the same files or one of the same files.